zouppen/aoc-2024/log.md

 nice and smooth *O(n log n)* complexity in computation.
 Well, in AoC, the assignments are simple enough to brute-force anyway.
 But it gives a warm fuzzy feeling, like a glass of warm mulled wine. 🍵

+Afterwards, while cleaning up code, I noticed I had a bug in the comparator, where I did compare a < b correctly but b < a not because quick copypasting around.
+Well, It didn't hit, but a fixed version is now in the repo.

 PS.
 In case you've wondered why there are JSON instances in my code even though I'm not processing JSON.
 It's for the command line switch